hafizrahman1/WebFundamentals/src/content/en/fundamentals/primers/service-workers/a-basic-service-worker.markdown

 ## The waitUntil() method

 You might've noticed that both the install and activate events contain a method named `waitUntil()`.
-This method prevents server workers from getting in their own way.
+This method prevents service workers from getting in their own way.
 In the install event it delays firing of the activate event.
 In the activate event it delays other service worker events.
 This method takes something that resolves to a promsie.
 If you don't want to wait for a promsie to resolve